 - Skin exfoliation

 Treclin gel should only be used on the skin.
-When applying Treclin gel, avoid getting it into the eyes, eyelids, lips, and nostrils.
+When applying Treclin gel, avoid getting it into your eyes, eyelids, lips, or nostrils.

-- have a history of hypersensitivity to clindamycin and/or tretinoin or any of the excipients or lincomycin
+- Have a history of hypersensitivity to clindamycin, tretinoin, lincomycin, or any of the excipients

-- have a personal or familial history of skin cancer
+- Have a personal or familial history of skin cancer, or are currently suffering from skin cancer

 Special warnings and precautions for use: